-- On November 1, all providers will receive a 2025 legacy data spreadsheet that is due on November 30. - You must submit the following data and supporting documentation to inform funding adjustments and system-wide 2025 operating levels. - Allocations will be adjusted in Spring 2025, as needed.
+- On November 1, all child care centres and agencies will receive a 2025 legacy data spreadsheet that is due on November 30. - You must submit the following data and supporting documentation to inform funding adjustments and system-wide 2025 operating levels. - Allocations will be adjusted in Spring 2025, as needed.